-UXG4640 Special Topics in English (5 credits)
+UXG4640 Special Topics in English (5 credits) Prerequisite (s): None Permission of instructor required.

 The content of this module may change each time it is offered.
 It is for the purpose of offering a new or specialized module of interest to the faculty and students that is not covered by the modules in the current catalog.